A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 To properly store Neurontin, follow these general guidelines:

-2. Follow packaging instructions: Store Neurontin in its original packaging or container, following any specific storage instructions provided by the manufacturer or pharmacist.
+2. Follow packaging instructions: Store capsules in its original packaging or container, following any specific storage instructions provided by the manufacturer or pharmacist.

 5. Do not transfer to different containers: It is recommended to keep Neurontin in its original packaging or container.
-Do not transfer the tablets, capsules, or liquid formulation to different containers unless directed to do so by your healthcare provider or pharmacist.
+Do not transfer the tablets, capsules, or liquid formulation to different containers.

 6. Check expiration date: Regularly check the expiration date on the packaging.
 Expired medication should not be used, and proper disposal methods should be followed.